stephskardal/rails_admin_import/README.md

 rails_admin_import++
 ========

+It's got more features than the "official" gem but needs a lot of testing.
+Highly experimental work in progress.

 Plugin functionality to add generic import to Rails Admin interface.
 This fork expands upon the 'official' gem.
 * The ability to ignore duplicate records by the lookup field.
 * The ability to import records from a url.
 * The ability to import a block of raw text.
 * Accepts CSV, JSON and RSS

+To do
+* Add XML support
+* Testing

 Installation
 ========